 THE EMPIRE ON WHICH THE SUN NEVER SETS

 Britannia rules the waves in 1895, and rather a lot of the dry bits of the world too.
 To get an impression of this imagine setting out from Devons Road in 1895 to take your world tour, complete with pith helmet, mosquito net and stiff upper lip.
-You only speak English, though and need your afternoon tea every day and to sleep under a fluttering Union Jack each night.
-Can you mange?
+You only speak English, though, and need your afternoon tea every day and to sleep under a fluttering Union Jack each night.
+Can you manage?
 Take the steamer from Southampton and make your way down to and through the Mediterranean, stopping off at Gibraltar and Cyprus.
 You want to reach India and could take the short route through the Suez Canal and past Aden.
 But you opt for the scenic route, down the Nile, through Sudan, Uganda, the Rhodesias and onto South Africa.
 After resting yourself in the Seychelles you reach India.
-Then it's down to Australia via Malaya and New Guinea, pause for breath in Fiji, cross Canada, hop on a banana boat from the Bahamas and land at the West India dock just by what'd now Mcdonald's next to the A13.
+Then it's down to Australia via Malaya and New Guinea, pause for breath in Fiji, cross Canada, hop on a banana boat from the Bahamas and land at the West India Dock just by what'd now be McDonald's next to the A13.
 You've managed.

 There was a terrible price to pay for such imperial grandeur, and not only by the indigenous peoples of the dominions.
 London was the capital of the vast capital and the East End was it's workplace.
 Stories of Victorian hardship are commonplace, and their impact easily lost.
 But take a closer look at the street map of the area, and imagine what it was like living here at the turn of the century.
 Count the number of factories in the area – what smell would greet you each morning?
 Bow was a manufacturing and residential area.

 There was work around the hall concerned with the social needs and concerns of Bow.
-A "Band of Hope" group waged it's own particular war against the ravages of alcoholism from it's base camp in Blackthorn Street.
+A "Band of Hope" group waged its own particular war against the ravages of alcoholism from its base camp in Blackthorn Street.
 There was much concern for the victims of poverty and economic depression in the area, with soup kitchens a feature of the Lighthouse's early mission in Bow.
-The figure of Sister Margaret looms large over the caring work from Blackthorn Street, in the 1920's and 1930's.
+The figure of Sister Margaret looms large over the caring work from Blackthorn Street, in the 1920s and 1930s.
 A Baptist church worker of the time, her leaving tribute in the E.E.N (?) article below provides a valuable insight into the practical outworking of the Christian love which was the foundation of the Blackthorn Street Mission Hall.